 - Just a few minor quirks, like guild cards and sometimes confusing symbols.

-7 Wonder Duel is rightly considered as one of the all-time 2-player greats.
+7 Wonder Duel is highly awarded and rightly considered as one of the all-time 2-player greats.
 There’s player interaction, the game runs smoothly, your choices matter, and is genuinely a delicious experience.

 I can only recommend it and it’s especially well-suited for couples.
 The expansions seem to hit just the right spots, but I will test those in the future.
 The very affordable price is the final piece of the puzzle of the must-have board game.

 If you have any questions about the game, leave them below.